iwayankurniawan/techraveller-blog/content/post/2020-02-16-traveling_and_aurora_hunting_in_tromso.md

 layout:     post
 title:      "Traveling and Aurora Hunting in Tromsø"
 subtitle:   ""
 description: "Winter is strongly associated with snow, but the perception changes when you live in one of the northernmost regions, such as Tromsø.
-Winter is not only about snow here; one of the eagerly anticipated attractions is the Northern Lights or Aurora."
+Winter is not only about snow here; one of the eagerly anticipated attractions is the Northern Lights or Aurora.

+If your city is located beyond the Arctic Circle, there is a possibility that you can see the green lights dancing every night in winter."
 excerpt: "Winter is strongly associated with snow, but the perception changes when you live in one of the northernmost regions, such as Tromsø.
 Winter is not only about snow here; one of the eagerly anticipated attractions is the Northern Lights or Aurora."
 date: 2020-02-16
 author: Techraveller